Ram-SrinivasChandran/google-calendar-api/README.md

-# Google Calendar API Integration with FLBC using Java
+# Google Calendar API Integration with Java

 ## Introduction
-Integrating the Google Calendar API into FLBC allows you to automate and manage calendar-related tasks programmatically.
+Integrating the Google Calendar API into your java application allows you to automate and manage calendar-related tasks programmatically.
 This guide will walk you through the steps to set up and authenticate with Google's services using a service account, and interact with the API to create, update, and retrieve calendar events.

 **Key Benefits:**
 - **Automation:** Streamline scheduling and event management processes.
-- **Integration:** Seamlessly integrate calendar functionalities into FLBC.
+- **Integration:** Seamlessly integrate calendar functionalities into your java application.

-Now, let's explore how to set up and utilize the Google Calendar API in FLBC.
+Now, let's explore how to set up and utilize the Google Calendar API in your java application.

 ## Prerequisites
 - A Google Cloud Project